keithvanAntwerp/data-engineering-projects/boilerplate.md

+## NMS

+The primary function of the nervous system is the coordination of muscle tissue based on the real-time processing of sensory data to achieve a range of "goals" from homeostatic regulation to predicting the trajectory of material bodies.

++ Nervous System: sensorimotor-multitask integrator

++ Musculo

++ Skeletal

+It seems like science likes to pin down a rule that is essentially a function that maps a system state to a future system state.
+This requires an

+1. **observables** that allows estimation of that state (location in state space).

+In biomedicine these observables are **IMAGES** and **tissue-system-O-GRAMS** (e.g. electrocardiogram, electromyogram, electroencephalogram)

+2.

+## Neural Sensorimotor Integration (NSI) Decoder

+NSI decoder is artifical intelligence that estimates the internal network structure of biological-like neuromechanical networks based on motion capture and electromyographic (EMG) data.

+The Central Nervous System (CNS) is viewed as a multi-task-driven, real-time sensory processor that must execute motor (output) sequences to achieve multiple goals.

+Sometimes a CNS is tasked with finding any solution i.e. exploring the solution space.

+Other times a CNS is tasked with choosing one of many apparently equivalent solutions.

+Exploring and exploiting solutions sums up very well the task of the CNS.

+The Internal Structure of the Network

+Sensory Modes Map to Motor Modes in a Steady-State Closed-Loop Station-Keeping Task

-## Keith W. Van Antwerp
+## Keith Van Antwerp

-I was trained under 2 seperate grants from the National Science Foundation (NSF).
+I was trained under 2 seperate fellowships from the National Science Foundation (NSF).

-1. NSF GRFP: Sensorimotor integration in Neuromuscular-Biomechanical (NeuroMechanical)
-> Insight into Neural Sensorimotor Integration using State Estimation and Muscle Synergies
+1. NSF GRFP: Insight into Neural Sensorimotor Integration using State Estimation and Muscle Synergies

-_--Official Grant Title_
+_--NSF Grant ID_

 2. NSF IGERT: Hybrid Neural Microsystems: Integrating Neural Tissue and Engineered Systems